Skip to main content

 The International Union for Conservation of Nature (IUCN) Red List of Ecosystems (RLE) is an emerging global standard for ecosystem risk assessment that integrates data and knowledge to document the relative risk status of ecosystem types.
 This analysis documents the status of all terrestrial ecosystems across temperate and tropical North America and the Caribbean.

 Key Biodiversity Areas highlights the critical role KBAs can play in shaping conservation strategies, including by guiding the expansion of protected areas, aligning with global biodiversity targets, informing safeguard policies and environmental risk assessments, and ultimately avoiding species extinction.
-NatureServe's own Dr. Healy Hamilton is a contributing author to the Introductory chapter.
+Dr. Healy Hamilton, former NatureServe Chief Scientist, is a contributing author to the Introductory chapter.